Marker Logo

 this page online

-Topics.
-This historical marker is listed in this topic list: Notable Buildings.
+listed in this topic list: Notable Buildings.
 A significant historical date for this entry is July 25, 1912.

 Location.
 27° 45.141′ N, 98° 4.233′ W. Marker is in Alice, Texas, in Jim Wells County.
-Marker is on East 2nd Street, on the right when traveling west.
+It is on East 2nd Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 200 North Almond Street, Alice TX 78332, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within one mile of this marker, measured as the crow flies.
-First Baptist Church of Alice (about 500 feet away, measured in a direct line); Alice (about 600 feet away); First United Methodist Church (about 700 feet away); First Presbyterian Church of Alice (approx. 0.2 miles away); Jose de Escandon (approx. 0.3 miles away); McGill Brothers Building (approx. 0.3 miles away); Jim Wells County (approx. one mile away); Alice Cemetery (approx. 1.1 miles away).
+At least 8 other markers are within one mile of this marker, measured as the crow flies: First Baptist Church of Alice (about 500 feet away, measured in a direct line); Alice (about 600 feet away); First United Methodist Church (about 700 feet away); First Presbyterian Church of Alice (approx. 0.2 miles away); Jose de Escandon (approx. 0.3 miles away); McGill Brothers Building (approx. 0.3 miles away); Jim Wells County (approx. one mile away); Alice Cemetery (approx. 1.1 miles away).
 Touch for a list and map of all markers in Alice.

 Jim Wells County Courthouse image.
 Click for full size.

-Photographed By Brian Anderson, February 20, 2022
+Photographed by Brian Anderson, February 20, 2022

 3. Jim Wells County Courthouse